Freiling87/Sorquol/Sorquol/ReadMe.md

 - Gather Dependencies [Add to Release files]

 <h3><br>
-How does Sorquol work, Trusty?
+How does Sorquol work, Doctor?
 </h3>

 |👨‍⚕️|It's none of your fuckin' business how it works!
-Respect my Doctorarial Privilege!
+And please, never ever call me "Doctor."
+I'm not exactly *not* a doctor, but there may be a federal injunction against explicitly saying I am.
+Damn regulatory red tape!
 |:---|:---|

 <h3><br>